qaisjp/comm2-report/chapters/03-0000-implementation.md

 # API Design

+We evaluated existing APIs and decided to adopt a REST architectural style in designing our API.

+## Existing APIs

+### GitHub

 API design is inspired from GitHub's Rest API v3. https://developer.github.com/v3/

+GitHub also have a GraphQL API (v4) which is pretty damn good.

 This is a good RESTful API, however it is not the API that the GitHub website itself uses.

+## Facebook

+## Twitter

+## Our webapp

 Our progressive webapp uses its own _public_ API (rooted at `/v1/`) wherever possible (this is known as "dogfooding"), but we predict that certain pages may take a while to load if multiple requests are involved.
 One example of such a page would be the a user's profile, where